JosephBARBIERDARNAL/cheap-GPT/README.md

 - Send a message to the GPT model (GPT-3.5 and GPT-4)

 - Create images with the DALL-E model (DALL-E-2 and DALL-E-3)

+### To do

+- Add a simili GPTs feature

+- Add more models

+- Improve the interface